Quick Answer

 - Collaboration tools: Microsoft Teams, SharePoint, and shared calendars to keep distributed teams connected and productive

-Connection Technologies specialises in designing and supporting remote-ready IT environments.
-If your charity also needs a modern hosted phone system to support distributed teams, we can help with that too.
+We design and support remote-ready IT environments.
+Need a hosted phone system for distributed teams?
+We can help with that too.

 Get a quote for hosted telephony for your charity →